Cybersecurity Regulations

 Because much of the Department of Defense’s data resides on contractors’ networks, the DoD has implemented several regulations to help safeguard the data and protect the systems that store and transmit the data.

-• Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012 – Safeguarding Covered Defense Information and Cyber Incident Reporting requires that controlled unclassified information (CUI) be protected.
+- DFARS - 252.204-7012 – Safeguarding Covered Defense Information and Cyber Incident Reporting requires that controlled unclassified information (CUI) be protected.
 CUI is information that is provided by or generated for the DoD under a contract to develop or deliver a product or service to the DoD that requires safeguarding or dissemination controls but is not classified.
 In laymen’s terms, it is information that could threaten national security if it were disseminated or used inappropriately by our adversaries.
-The DFARS clause requires contractors to perform a self-assessment to the NIST SP 800-171 controls and upload the score and other information to the Supplier Performance Risk System.
-For information about the DFARS clause and the new DFARS Interim Rule, click on the DFARS tab.
+The DFARS clause requires contractors to self-attest to compliance with the 100 controls in NIST SP 800-171.

 The NCMBC and the I3C are not representatives of the DoD or the CMMC Accreditation body.
 This website is meant to be a community resource for cybersecurity compliance information.